stadiamaps/maplibre-search-box/README.md

 ### `onResultSelected`

 A callback to be invoked whenever a result is selected by the user.
-This is invoked with a single argument, the `PeliasFeature` for the result.
+This is invoked with a single argument, the `GeocodingFeature` for the result.
 This allows you take an action (such as autofilling your own form).

 ### `baseUrl`